chotto2/prime-oasis/README_EN.md

 And so on...

 Thus, examining a single prime desert reveals that the smaller prime deserts below it form a hierarchical structure similar to matryoshka dolls.
-While a matryoshka doll contains just one slightly smaller doll inside, a prime desert contain multiple smaller prime deserts.
+While a matryoshka doll contains just one slightly smaller doll inside, a prime desert contains multiple smaller prime deserts.
 This means that from origin 0 to LCM(1,2,3,...701), there are `701*691=484,391` prime deserts centered at multiples of LCM(1,2,3,...683).
 Similarly, from origin 0 to LCM(1,2,3,...701), there are `701*691*683=330,839,053` prime deserts centered at multiples of LCM(1,2,3,...677).
 Where center points of large and small prime deserts coincide, they form an overlapping state, with the size determined by the larger desert.